bstarika/C-Sharp_Projects/README.md

   <li>Demonstrated do/while, foreach, and iterations on both lists and arrays, each with a different function.
   <li>Built exceptions that checked for errors in code.
   <li>Created entire deck of cards with constructors, loops, lists, and list functions that randomized deck.
-  <li>Created and called for methods in created class by an object in main program.
+  <li>Created and called for methods in a class by an object in main program.